arnimagoswami-debug/Zepto-SQL-Data-Analysis-Project/README.md

 - Discounts vary widely across categories.
 - Certain premium products are frequently out of stock.
 - Bulk items contribute most to total inventory weight.

+## 🏷️ Author
+**Arnima Goswami**
+📧 arnimagoswami2001@gmail.com
+💼 www.linkedin.com/in/arnima-goswami10

+---

+### ⭐ If you find this project helpful, don’t forget to star this repo!